AlexOlza/AlexOlza/README.md

 ### Hi there, I'm Alex 👋

 - :mortar_board: I'm a Physics graduate, with a Master's in Mathematical Modelling, Statistics and Computing.
-- 🔭 I’m currently working on predictive models for unplanned hospitalization in my home region, the Basque Country.
+- 🔭 I’m currently working on predictive models for unplanned hospitalization and other health outcomes in my home region, the Basque Country.
 [Check them out here!](https://github.com/AlexOlza/estratificacion)
 - 🌱 I’m currently interested in *all things AI for Health*, looking for a related **PhD Project!**

 - 📫 How to reach me: alexanderolza@gmail.com